-The show consists of a three-minute Introduction, a 21-minute Feature Presentation (available with and without narration), and seven minutes of Extra Materials (includes "AstroViz: Our Moon" and Moon trivia questions).
-It introduces viewers to the challenges and excitement of launching from Earth's surface and journeying through space to land on the Moon.
+The DVD consists of a three-minute Introduction, a 21-minute Feature Presentation (available with and without narration), and seven minutes of Extra Materials (includes "AstroViz: Our Moon" and Moon trivia questions).
+The show introduces students to the challenges and excitement of launching from Earth's surface and journeying through space to land on the Moon.
 On the way, students will discover some of the differences between Earth and the Moon, and what makes our planet unique and habitable.